datafordemocracy/publicpresidency/updates/ANupdates.md

 * Downloaded and reviewed comScore's "Cross Platform Future in Focus for U.S. 2017" report
   * We can use comScore to determine how many people are using the news media sites
   * http://www.comscore.com/Insights/Rankings
-* r/politics only allows posts of articles that deal explictely with American politics, published in last 31 days, must be an original source, and in English
+* r/politics only allows posts of articles that deal explicitly with American politics, published in last 31 days, must be an original source, and in English
   * People are allowed to comment though.
   * Community decides through upvoting/downvoting (see overall score) what is quality source of information regardless of political ideaology (i.e., you are asked to set your personal bias aside when judging the quality of a source).
 Those with higher scores indicate higher quality according to this community.
   * ICWSM is interested in credibility of online content, how people judge quality, social engagement, group behavior, and digital humanities [they have published articles related to politics in past])